Michael Tierney (politician): Biography

 Tierney was born in 1894 in the townland of Esker, near Castleblakeney, County Galway, the son of Michael Tierney, a farmer, and Bridget Finn.
 He attended St Joseph's College, Ballinasloe, and entered UCD in October 1911.
 He graduated in 1914 with a first-class honours degree in Ancient Classics.
 Two years later he was awarded his MA degree, and he worked as an assistant lecturer in Greek from 1918 to 1919 and 1920 to 1922.
 In 1917 he won a National University of Ireland (NUI) travelling studentship in Classics and used it to study in the Sorbonne, British School at Athens and Berlin from 1919 to 1921.
 He was appointed to the Chair of Greek in 1922.

-Tierney was elected a Cumann na nGaedheal Teachta Dála (TD) for Mayo North in a by-election in 1925 and for the NUI constituency in 1927, a seat he held until 1932.
+Tierney was contested the 1924 Mayo North by-election for Cumann na nGaedheal, but was defeated.
+He was elected as a Teachta Dála (TD) for at the 1925 Mayo North by-election.
+At the September 1927 general election, he was elected for the NUI in 1927, a seat he held until his defeat at the 1932 general election.

 Tierney came to corporatism through a study of Catholic social thought, and through an analysis of continental systems of corporatism, particularly those of Portugal and Austria.
 He was an early member of the Army Comrades Association (later known as the Blueshirts) and, along with Ernest Blythe, encouraged Eoin O'Duffy to become the leader.
 Tierney suggested the name "Fine Gael" for a merger between his party, the Centre Party and the Blueshirts.

 He was a member of Seanad Éireann from 1938 to 1944.
-He was the prime mover behind the transfer of UCD to its present site at Belfield.
+He was the prime mover behind the transfer of UCD to its site at Belfield.

 On 28 June 1923, he married Eibhlín MacNeill, daughter of Eoin MacNeill; they had five sons and two daughters.
 He wrote a biography of his father-in-law, Eoin MacNeill: scholar and man of action (1980).